mesosphere/spark-build/docs/user-docs.md

 SSL support in DCOS Spark encrypts the following channels:

-    From the DCOS admin router to the Dispatcher.
+- From the [DCOS adminrouter][DCOS Components] to the Dispatcher.
-    From the Dispatcher to the drivers.
-    From the drivers to their executors.
+- From the Spark drivers to their executors.

 There are a number of configuration variables relevant to SSL setup.
 For a complete listing, run: